colmbaston/festive-bot/README.md

 Festive Bot reads the leaderboard data from https://adventofcode.com, parses the puzzle completion events, and reports updates that occur using a webhook HTTP URL.

 The webhook HTTP requests conform to Discord's webhook API, and this is the only service Festive Bot is verified to support.
-Other services' webhook APIs may be (partially) compatible, but I can make no guarantees.
+Other services' webhook APIs may be (partially) compatible, but I make no guarantees.

 ## Usage